 cinnamon, baking powder, baking soda, salt

-Here's a quick overview of what you'll do to make these grain-free zucchini banana muffins.
+Here's a quick overview of what you'll do to make these gluten-free zucchini banana muffins.
 Complete instructions are in the recipe card below.

 Start by grating the zucchini and squeezing out the water.
 Let it stand while you prepare the other ingredients, then squeeze it again.
 If it's too wet, you'll end up with soggy muffins.